 - Section 1 – Doing Business with MGIC provides information about working with us

 - Section 2 – MGIC Go!
 Loans focuses on loans with a valid DU Approve or Loan Product Advisor Accept response

 - Section 3 – Standard Loans covers loans that are not processed through an Agency AUS or that do not qualify for MGIC Go!

 Underwriting SummariesThe following summaries highlight our most common loan programs.
 They do not replace our Underwriting Guide, which contains definitions and full details.

 Housing Finance Agencies (HFAs) (12/02/2022)

 Community Lending Summary (12/02/2022)

-Construction-permanent loans – Excerpted from our Underwriting Guide, this piece explains your options for handling construction-permanent financing.
+Construction-permanent loans – This piece explains your options for handling construction-permanent financing.
 Refer to our Guide for full details.

 FHFA conforming loan limits – The Federal Housing Finance Agency restricts Fannie Mae and Freddie Mac to purchasing single-family mortgages with origination balances below a specific amount, known as the “conforming loan limit.”
 This FHFA web page provides those limits by county.

 The information you need to service your MI-insured loans, including guidelines, requirements, and submission options.